streaming-university/draft-gurel-moq-track-switching/draft-gurel-moq-track-switching.md

 is necessary for a variety of reasons, such as changing the quality, the language of the media, or the type of the media (e.g., switching from a video to an audio track).
-The solution described in this document ensures that there is no overlapping or gap between download and/or transmission of two tracks when they are alternatives to each other.
+The solution described in this document ensures that there is no overlapping or gap between the download and/or transmission of two tracks when they are alternatives to each other.

 ## Terms and Definitions